 The blue crab is one of the tastiest crustaceans caught in Georgia, South Carolina, and North Carolina.
 Blue crabs are abundant and are capable of being caught by novice anglers with minimal equipment.
 While a wide variety of baits are effective for catching crab, chicken necks are superb.
-Here is what you need to know locating chicken necks near me for your next crabbing adventure.
+Here is what you need to know about locating chicken necks near me for your next crabbing adventure.

 Locating chicken necks is a simple process.
 The neck of a chicken is widely used within the household as a meal.
 In addition to cooking, anglers utilize the bait to catch blue crab in the coastal regions along the east coast of the United States.
+Blue crab fishing near is easy in Georgia, South Carolina, and North Carolina, particularly during the summer months.

 We all need to stock up on groceries weekly.
 While you’re in the store, check out the meat and freezer department for packaged chicken necks.
+It is not uncommon to find grocery stores that sell chicken necks.

 In some situations, the necks are not displayed in fridge cases.
 Ask the butcher because they often store them in the back refrigerators and are available upon request.
 Lastly, on rare occurrences, the bait is located in the freezer section.